 Have you got any plans to start eating a plant-based diet?
 Or maybe you already do, if so let us know your thoughts in the comment box below.

-New book coming in Spring 2019
+New book coming in Summer 2019

-In spring 2019 we are due to release a book titled Plant Based Nutrition.
+Later this year we are due to release a book titled Plant Based Nutrition.
 Keep an eye out for it!

 - No Difference Between the Effects of Supplementing With Soy Protein Versus Animal Protein on Gains in Muscle Mass and Strength in Response to Resistance Exercise